microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-lg.md

 Let's start by adding some variation to the welcome message.

-1. In Composer, click on `weatherBot.Main`, then make sure to highlight the `WelcomeTheUser` trigger.
+1. In Composer, click on `weatherBot.Main` and highlight the `WelcomeTheUser` trigger.

    ![](../media/tutorial-weatherbot/05/nav1.png)